gabriel-kwesie/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Close and reopen PowerShell within the Windows VM > type ssh (username of the Linux VM)@(Private IP Address) and press enter > it will ask if you want to connect, type yes > now type in the password of the Linux VM (Text will not be shown but is being imputed) and press enter (Now you are connected to the Linux VM) > to exit the SSH connection type exit and press enter
+Close and reopen PowerShell within the Windows VM > type ssh (username of the Linux VM)@(Private IP Address) and press enter > it will ask if you want to connect, type yes > now type in the password of the Linux VM (Text will not be shown but is being imputed) and press enter (Now you are connected to the Linux VM) > Observe the traffic in wireshark > to exit the SSH connection type exit and press enter
 </p>
 <br />